Skip to content

 1 Enable APM Monitoring

-Refer to Kubernetes Application RUM-APM-LOG Linked Analysis APM section, no additional actions required.
+Refer to the APM part of Kubernetes Application RUM-APM-LOG Linked Analysis, no additional actions are required.

 2 Modify Application Log Output Format